Are some grandparents, caregivers, neighbors, educators, and relatives facing a real “zombie apocalypse”?

 By the time the addictive and dangerous problems are usually discovered, in relation to the children of the heroin and drug addicts, the child has usually been subjected to a long period of being either underfed, uncared for, abused, or denied medical treatment for medical problems.

-There is really no answer or “fix” for all of this at this time, However, this situation may necessitate new laws and rules so that the people trying to aid the endangered children can get quick, simple, easy and understandable access to the legal system to try to help these children.
+There is really no answer or “fix” for the Heroin and Ohio problem at this time, However, this situation may necessitate new laws and rules so that the people trying to aid the endangered children can get quick, simple, easy and understandable access to the legal system to try to help these children.

 All I can do, at this time, is thank all of the people who try to help these children.
 They are the parents, friends, grandparents, teachers and neighbors who are “trying” to rescue the children.
 Thank you.

 William L. Geary is a family lawyer who has been practicing since 1979.
 He is admitted to practice before the Supreme Court of the United States, and also is a practicing member of the Ohio bar.